Obama vows to pursue further nuclear cuts with Russia

 "And know this - there will be no more rewards for provocations.
 Those days are over.
 This is the choice before you," he said, directing his comments at North Korea's leadership.

-"The two leaders agreed to coordinate closely in responding to this potential provocation ... and if necessary consider what steps need to be taken following a potential launch," the White House aide added, without elaborating on possible consequences.

-Obama says the destitute North could be hit with tighter sanctions if it goes ahead with the rocket launch, but experts doubt China will back another U.N.
-Security Council resolution against North Korea.

-The North says the rocket will send a satellite into space, but South Korea and the United States say it is a ballistic missile test.
+Pyongyang says the rocket will send a satellite into space, but Seoul and Washington say it is a ballistic missile test.
+Two previous launches of the long-range missile have failed.

-Even though two previous launches of the long-range missile have failed, Washington says the North's missile program is progressing quickly and that the American mainland could come under threat within five years.

 The flight path from a west coast launch pad will take the rocket south towards the Philippines.
-The Defense Ministry in Seoul said South Korea was drawing up a plan to shoot down any components that may crash into South Korean territory.
+The defence ministry in Seoul said South Korea was drawing up a plan to shoot down any components that may crash into South Korean territory.

 The ministry added that the main body of the rocket was being positioned into place for the launch.